rhluttmer/Playfair-Cipher-Term-Project/readme.txt

 then returns an encryption grid that would yield the proper encryption.

 How to run the project:
-Run the encDecGraphics file.
+Run the playfairGraphics file.
 This will open up the interactive user interface, and then simply follow the instructions on screen.
 Interacting with the app will automatically run any other file that is needed for you.
 Likewise, there is no data entry that needs to be done ahead of time, all inputs will